MiriamPapp/photo-forum/docs_technical/technical-outline.md

 documents.

-Clients (the web application running in the browser) get the documents they are interested in through the query mechanism.
+Clients (the web application running in the browser) get the documents they are interested in by selecting through names(?).
 They can also fetch linked but missing documents (or ignore the linking documents).
 To enable deletions of posts/comments a special document will be posted which flags the deletion of another document.
 A periodically running Lambda function